 The worldwide biodefense market can generally be divided into three segments: U.S. civilian, U.S. military, and non-U.S. markets.
 U.S. government funding represents the vast majority of the worldwide market.
-According to the University of Pittsburgh Medical Center - Center for Biosecurity, U.S. government biodefense military and civilian spending peaked in fiscal year 2005 at over \$8 billion and has averaged around \$5.4 billion since fiscal year 2007.
-Funding in fiscal year 2011 is still in flux as the government is currently operating under a continuing resolution at fiscal year 2010 levels.
+According to the University of Pittsburgh Medical Center - Center for Biosecurity, U.S. government biodefense military and civilian spending peaked in fiscal year 2005 at over \$8 billion and has averaged around \$5.4 billion in fiscal years 2007, 2008 and 2009.
+Funding in fiscal year 2010 is expected to increase only slightly because of the President's plan to freeze discretionary government spending for the next three fiscal years.

 U.S. Civilian: The U.S. civilian market includes funds to protect the U.S. population from biowarfare agents and is largely funded by the Project BioShield Act of 2004.
 Project BioShield, the U.S. government's largest biodefense initiative, governs and funds with \$5.6 billion the procurement of biodefense countermeasures for the Strategic National Stockpile ("SNS") for the period from July 2004 through 2013.
 Of the \$5.6 billion, \$3.4 billion was made available through fiscal year 2008, and the remaining \$2.2 billion became available in fiscal year 2009.
-At the end of calendar year 2009, of the total \$5.6 billion, approximately \$2 billion in procurement contracts had been awarded and approximately \$1 billion had been transferred out of the Project BioShield Special Reserve funds ("SRF") for non-procurement related activities.
-Remaining funds in the SRF are now approximately \$2.4 billion.
-Funding available for advanced development of medical countermeasures is unclear for fiscal year 2011.
-The President's budget included \$476 million to be transferred from the SRF, an increase of \$171 million over fiscal year 2010.
-However, because a budget for fiscal year 2011 has not been completed, our government customers are operating at fiscal year 2010 levels.
+At the end of calendar year 2009, approximately \$2 billion in procurement contracts had been awarded and approximately \$1 billion had been transferred out of the Project BioShield Special Reserve funds ("SRF") for non-procurement related activities.
+Remaining funds in the SRF now approximate \$2.5 billion.
+Funding available for advanced development of medical countermeasures is \$305 million in fiscal year 2010.
+Based on the President's proposed budget for fiscal year 2011, which included \$476 million for advanced development, we believe funding amounts may increase in 2011.

-Military: The DoD is responsible for the development and procurement of countermeasures for the military segment, which focuses on providing biowarfare protection for military personnel and civilians who are on active duty.
-The DoD biodefense budget for fiscal year 2010 was approximately \$680 million, similar to amounts for 2010 and 2009.
-We anticipate that annual funding for these programs in the near-term will increase slightly as DoD rolls out its advanced development and manufacturing initiative in fiscal year 2012.
+Military: The U.S. Department of Defense ("DoD") is responsible for the development and procurement of countermeasures for the military segment, which focuses on providing biowarfare protection for military personnel and civilians who are on active duty.
+The President's request for funding in the DoD fiscal year 2011 budget is approximately \$1.5 billion, similar to amounts for 2010 and 2009.
+We anticipate that annual funding for these programs through 2013 will continue in a comparable range.